benesjan/video-presence-tracker/README.md

 # video-presence-tracker

-A Python project which cuts out video segments from videos containing specified identities and uploads these segments to permaweb.
+A set of Python scripts for cutting out segments from videos containing specified faces.
+These segments can be uploaded to the permaweb.
 The system uses face detection and face recognition implemented in PyTorch.

 > This project was created as a part of [gitcoin contest](https://gitcoin.co/issue/ArweaveTeam/Bounties/20/3827)